grantdadams/Rceattle/README.md

 'Rceattle' is an 'R' package designed to implement the CEATTLE model using Template Model Builder ('TMB'; Kristensen et al. 2015), which can be installed using following https://github.com/kaskr/adcomp/wiki/Download.
 Rceattle is structured similar to the original manuscript in terms of modularization.
 Seperate functions estimate retrospective temperature- and size-specific predator rations, prey preference, and weight-at- age.
 These are then used as inputs to the CEATTLE model to evaluate how predation mortality, recruitment, and survival of three target species change under historical climate conditions and harvest rates.

-Code and function examples using data from the Bering Sea groundfish application can be found in the "Examples" folder.
+Code and function examples using data from the Bering Sea groundfish application can be found in the [examples](https://github.com/grantdadams/Rceattle/tree/master/examples) folder.

 References